 - Cross-Platform, Power-Ups, Email Integration and more – Trello syncs all information across devices, whether desktops, tablets or mobile devices.
 So, no matter where users are, they can collaborate with the rest of the team from anywhere.
 With the acquisition of Butler, automation is now built-in and available to all.
 Automating repeatable tasks help teams save time and effort.
 Moreover, they can avail of Power-Ups or third party integrations they are already using and rely on.
-Email integration allows users to use emails to create cards and comments.
+Email integration allows the use of emails to create cards and comments.
 Users can also use @mentions and emojis to liven up discussions.
 A free, public developer API is also available.
 Business class and Enterprise plans now offer advanced features and more capabilities for bigger teams.

 Social Network Presence